LeKSuS-04/Cool-logs/README.md

 * Failure - to get upset about the failure  (red foreground)
 * Custom - Set it how you like (custom type and color, explained later)

+This is how it looks on my system:
 ![Examples](screenshots/logs_example.png)

 ## Advanced: Logger object